adamlek/distributional-semantics/README.md

 	word_vectors:
 		{'publish': array([ 0.,  0.,  0., ...,  0.,  0.,  0.]), 'intellig': array([ 0.,  0.,  0., ...,  0.,  0.,  0.]) ... }

+ROUGH sketches of sentencizer / propernamer

+Sentencizer:

+	1. IF first symbol = lower, start append first symbol FOR SYMBOL IN LINE:
+		2. if i+2 >= len(line):
+		start exists:
+			start has one entry => append start:end start has +1 entries => check for proper names => append start:end

+	3. if symbol is uppercase:
+		if symbols not followed by . (mrs., mr., sir. etc) start append symbol

+	4. if symbol is ., ? or !:
+		if i+2 is upper:
+		if i-2/3 is lower:
+		if start exists:
+			start has one try => append start:'.!?' start has +1 entries => check for proper names => append start:'.!?'

+	1.
+	In 1950, Alan Turing published an article titled "Computing-Machinery and Intelligence".
+	Sixteen years had Miss Taylor been in Mrs. Woodhouse's family and Emma likes it.
+	In New York City the lions live.
+	=>
+	['In', 'NUM', 'PN', 'publish', 'an', 'articl', 'titl', 'Comput', 'Machineri', 'and', 'Intellig'] ['Sixteen', 'year', 'had', 'PN', 'been', 'in', 'PN', 'famili', 'and', 'Emma', 'like', 'it'] ['In', 'PN', 'the', 'lion', 'live']

+	2.
+	The wedding was very much like other weddings, where the parties have no taste for finery or parade; and Mrs. Elton, from the particulars detailed by her husband, thought it all extremely shabby, =>
+	['The', 'wed', 'was', 'veri', 'much', 'like', 'other', 'wed', 'where', 'the', 'parti'] ['have', 'no', 'tast', 'for', 'fineri', 'or', 'parad', 'and', 'PN', 'from', 'the'] ['particular', 'detail', 'by', 'her', 'husband', 'thought', 'it', 'all', 'extrem', 'shabbi']

+propernamer:

+	input: [w1, w2, ... wn]

+	for w in input
+	skip w1
+		if w[0] is upper
+		w is not last word
+			if w+1[0] is upper
+			del w
+			del w+1
+			w+2 is not last word
+				if w+2[0] is upper
+				del w+2

+		insert PN at index of deleted w's

 #main.py commands: